michaelkamprath/diy-air-quality-monitor/README.md

 * ESP32 Microcontroller Board - This code is written to support various ESP32 microntorller development boards:
   * [TinyPICO ESP32 Microcontroller Board](https://www.tinypico.com/) - The TinyPICO is very versatile, has a good WiFi antenna, has PSRAM already installed (which this project uses), and the form factor can't be beat.
 The TinyPICO is the preferred ESP32 board for this project.
   * [EzSBC ESP32 Development Board](https://www.ezsbc.com/product/esp32-breakout-and-development-board/) - Another fine ESP32 development board.
 However, this EzSBC board does not come with PSRAM installed, which limits the historical data that can be retained by the microcontroller.
+  * [YD-ESP32-S3](https://www.aliexpress.us/item/3256804451136917.html) - This is a off brand ESP32-S3 development board you can get off AliExpress.
+Fair cheap, but fairly powerful.
+To use the onboard WS2812B RGB LED, you need to bridge the `RGB` solder gap.
+If you want to power the `SN-GCJA5` sensor with the 5V USB power on the board, you also need to bridge the `IN-OUT` solder gap.
 * *OPTIONAL* [Dupont Cable Housing](https://www.ebay.com/itm/100Pcs-1P-Dupont-Jumper-Wire-Cable-Housing-Female-Pin-Connector-2-54-mm-Pitch/112299848779) - My prefered way of connectng the sensor to the ESP32 development board is to use female dupont connectors to the pins that get soldered to the ESP32 development board.
 Here are the housings to make those connectors on the other end of the cable you need to build to connect the SN-GCJA5.
 Alternatively, you can solder the cable wires directly to the ESP32 development board pin holes.
 * *OPTIONAL* [Female Pin Dupont Connector](https://www.ebay.com/itm/US-Stock-100pcs-Female-Pin-Dupont-Connector-Gold-Plated-2-54mm-Pitch/371912445248) - My prefered way of connectng the sensor to the ESP32 development board is to use female dupont connectors to the pins that get soldered to the ESP32 development board.
 Here are the female connectors needed to make the connectors.
 * *OPTIONAL* [BME680 Environment Sensor Board](https://www.digikey.com/products/en?mpart=3660&v=1528) - You can optionally attach a BME680 sensor to this project to additionally get temperature, pressure, and humidity measurements along with the air quality measurement that the SN-GCJA5 provides.
 Note that you will need some 26 to 30 AWG hook up wire to construct the cables needed to connect the BME680 to to the ESP32 development board, but you can use on either end of those cables the dupont connectors that you are ordering SN-GCJA5.